Garmin’s Subscription Revenue Is Growing Fast says CEO

 What is the 10% threshold?: A: If service revenues exceed that threshold, it triggers mandatory SEC reporting requirements, possibly also impacting valuation dynamics.

-The 10% figure is revealing.
+The 10% figure is a watershed.
 It represents a meaningful share of revenue and is likely to change how the market values Garmin.
-Software and subscription businesses command higher valuation multiples (Prospective P/E) than hardware businesses because recurring revenue is more predictable and has higher margins.
+Software and subscription businesses command higher valuation multiples (Prospective P/E) than hardware businesses because their recurring revenue is more predictable and margins are higher.
 At below 10%, Garmin remains fundamentally a hardware company from a financial perspective.
 At 10%, that narrative begins to shift.

 The reason subscriptions keep losing share despite growing fast is straightforward: the hardware business is growing faster.
 Fitness revenue alone grew 33% in 2025 to $2.36 billion.
 Against that scale, even strong absolute subscription growth barely moves the percentage needle.